Recipes & Formulasintermediateprofessional bakers and confectioners9 min read

 Poolish is equal weights of flour and water (100% hydration) with no salt and a whisper of yeast — about 0.08–0.1% on the poolish flour for a 12–18 hour build.
 Its high water content favours enzyme activity, so it leans lactic and mild and makes dough notably extensible: ideal for baguettes, white rolls, pizza and laminated doughs.

-If timing is tight you can drive a poolish in ~4 hours with much more yeast (~1.5% fresh on poolish flour), but you trade away flavour; the time-versus-yeast ladder is in table-yeast-conversion's sibling guidance and the Weekend Bakery dosing in the data file.
+If timing is tight you can drive a poolish in ~4 hours with much more yeast (~1.5% fresh on poolish flour), but you trade away flavour; the time-versus-yeast ladder is in the yeast-conversion table's sibling guidance and the Weekend Bakery dosing in the data file.

 Biga — strength and an open, irregular crumb